 Note: These checks are non-refundable whether the applicants is approved or rejected.

 7. Sworn Affidavit which explains the reasons for applying for Panama permanent residency along with the ability to support the applicant’s family and dependants.
-(Our law firm will supply you with this form).
+(Your law firm can probably supply you with this form).